scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 reload, and re-execution to see changes during development.
 By contrast, anywidget is able to provide opt-in HMR, implemented through the Jupyter messaging protocol, in order to support live development of custom widgets without any front-end tooling.
-For example, developers can adjust a widget's appearance, like a chart's color scheme, without losing its data or needing a page refresh.
+For example, adjusting a widget's appearance, such as a chart's color scheme, updates the view instantly without re-executing cells or refreshing the page.

 ### Progressive Development

 Anywidget makes it possible to prototype widgets directly within a notebook since all widget code is loaded from the kernel.
 Custom widgets can start as a few code cells and transition to separate files, gradually evolving into standalone scripts or packages – just like kernel-side programs [@fig:after-afm].
 In contrast, developing traditional Jupyter Widgets is a cumbersome process limited to the Jupyter Notebook and JupyterLab platforms.
-It involves using a project generator [@js_cookiecutter; @ts_cookiecutter] to bootstrap a project with over 50 files, creating and installing a local Python package with custom-built extensions, compiling JavaScript code, and manually linking build assets to install extensions.
+It involves using a project generator [@js_cookiecutter; @ts_cookiecutter] to bootstrap a project with over 50 files, creating and installing a local Python package with custom-built extensions, bundling JavaScript code, and manually linking build outputs to install extensions.
 By removing these barriers, anywidget accelerates development, and allows prototypes to grow into robust tools over time.

 ### Simplified Publishing

 Serving AFMs and other static assets from the kernel removes the need to publish widget kernel-side and front-end code separately and coordinate their releases.
-For example, many JCPs retrieve traditional widget Javascript code from the npm registry, misusing the registry for distributing specialized programs rather than reusable JavaScript modules.
-Instead, with anywidget, developers can publish a widget (kernel-side module, AFM, and stylesheets) as a unified package to the distribution channels relevant to the kernel language, such as the Python Package Index (PyPI).
+For example, many JCPs retrieve traditional widget Javascript code from [npm](https://www.npmjs.com/), misusing the registry for distributing specialized programs rather than reusable JavaScript modules.
+Instead, with anywidget, developers can publish a widget (kernel-side module, AFM, and stylesheets) as a unified package to the distribution channels relevant to the kernel language, such as the [Python Package Index](https://pypi.org/).
 Consolidating the distribution process this way greatly simplifies publishing and discovery.

 ## Impact and Outlook